IBM/merlin-docs/docs/guides/ide/extensions.md

 ![Install Extension](../../images/guides/extensionsInstall.png ':size=750')

-Extensions may also be installed from the [Open VSX Registry](https://open-vsx.org/), by downloading the `VSIX` file of an extension you would like to install and then using the **Install from VSIX...** action.
+Extensions may also be dowloaded from the [Open VSX Registry](https://open-vsx.org/) and then installed using the **Install from VSIX...** action.

 ![Install from VSIX](../../images/guides/extensionsInstallFromVSIX.png ':size=600')